learn-co-students/yield-and-blocks-ruby-cert-000/README.md

 Once again, our `#each` method is yielding each element of the array to the accompanying block.
 The code in the block is executed, using each successive element from the array, as the iteration proceeds.

-But how do `#each`, and the other iterators like `#collect`, actually pass, or yield, each successive element to it's accompanying block?
+But how do `#each`, and the other iterators like `#collect`, actually pass, or yield, each successive element to its accompanying block?
 Under the hood, these methods rely on the `yield` keyword.

 Let's take a closer look at `yield` and try to build our own custom methods that utilize it.